-If, before the expiration or termination of an absence under sick leave for disability caused by pregnancy or childbirth or recovery thereof, or a maternity leave of absence, a teacher shall become aware that she is pregnant again, the absence for her prior pregnancy shall immediately terminate and she shall be subject anew to this leave of absence.
+If, before the expiration or termination of an absence under sick leave for disability caused by pregnancy or childbirth or recovery thereof, or a maternity leave of absence, a teacher shall become newly pregnant, the absence for the prior pregnancy shall immediately terminate and the teacher shall be subject anew to this leave of absence.

-A teacher who wishes leave without pay to care for his child after the mother will have recovered from pregnancy, must first have given the Superintendent and his headmaster, principal or director notification in writing, at least three months prior to the time he expects to be absent that he will take such leave and its expected duration.
-No less than two weeks before actual departure, he will notify the Superintendent and his headmaster, principal or director in writing of the day he will start the leave.
+A non-birthing parent teacher who wishes leave without pay to care for a child after the birthing parent will have recovered from pregnancy, must first have given the Superintendent and their headmaster, principal or director notification in writing, at least three months prior to the time they expects to be absent that they will take such leave and its expected duration.
+No less than two weeks before actual departure, they will notify the Superintendent and his headmaster, principal or director in writing of the day that the leave will begin.

-The teacher may be permitted to return to work before termination of his leave.
-He shall be permitted to return to work upon notification given two weeks in advance to the Superintendent and to his headmaster, principal or director.
+The teacher may be permitted to return to work before termination of the leave, upon notification given two weeks in advance to the Superintendent and to their headmaster, principal or director.
 The teacher shall send the Superintendent a copy of the birth certificate within fifteen days of birth.